broadinstitute/warp/pipelines/skylab/snap-atac/README.md

 # Introduction

 The scATAC Pipeline was developed by the Broad DSP Pipelines team to process single nucleus ATAC-seq datasets.
 The pipeline is based on the [SnapATAC pipeline](https://github.com/r3fang/SnapATAC) described by [Fang et al. (2019)](https://www.biorxiv.org/content/10.1101/615179v2.full).
 Overall, the pipeline uses the python module [SnapTools](https://github.com/r3fang/SnapTools) to align and process paired reads in the form of FASTQ files.
-It produces an hdf5-structured Snap file that includes a cell-by-bin count matrix at 10 kb resolution.
+It produces an hdf5-structured Snap file that includes a cell-by-bin count matrix.
 In addition to the Snap file, the final outputs include a GA4GH compliant aligned BAM and QC metrics.

 | Want to use the scATAC Pipeline for your publication? |
 |---|